 Altogether we had three wonderful days and I’d love to return for another family holiday in Beijing, there is so much more to see!

 And even though the metro isn’t stroller approved, the rest of the city is very kid-friendly, especially the Chinese people themselves.
-They adore children and little D. was continuously the center of attention, smiling and waving his way through Beijing.
+They adore children and our son was continuously the center of attention, smiling and waving his way through Beijing.

 I hope you enjoyed this guide to Beijing with kids/a baby!
 If you have any questions, leave a comment or send me a message.